The International Trade Blog Export Compliance

 - U.S. manufacturer if selling the merchandise for export.

 - U.S. order party if the order party directly negotiated between the U.S. seller and foreign buyer and received the order for the export of the merchandise.

 - Foreign entity if in the U.S. when items are purchased or obtained for export.

 This first case study is a common export transaction and is relatively easy to determine who is the USPPI.
-Future case studies will demonstrate how complex it can be to determine the USPPI.
+Additional case studies will demonstrate how complex it can be to determine the USPPI.

 Seller: Monterrey Fish Supply & Trading Co., 14555 Monterrey Bay Road, Monterrey, CA 98888

 Monterrey Fish Supply & Trading Co. sold 30 Metric Tons of frozen fish to their customer in Taiwan using the Incoterm CIP Kaohsiung, Taiwan, international freight prepaid.
 Monterrey will be the shipper on the international bill of lading and they will issue the international commercial invoice.